VictoriaChoy/victoriachoy.github.io/README.md

 - Providing appropriate levels of challenge and active engagement in rigorous, relevant and significant learning

-Example of Differentiated Instruction and Assignments for 9-12 Years Old
+Example of Differentiated Instruction and Assignments for a Transdisciplinary Unit (8-12 Years Old)

 ![image](https://user-images.githubusercontent.com/109213222/182388965-70b61098-3a6f-479b-a50f-48061af63797.png)